 HARPAGON.
-Farewell, and go to hell!
+Be it on your conscience!!
 (LA FLECHE exits to the perimeter of the playing space where he almost collapses in relief.
 ETIENNE and ARMAND are madly checking their scrolls to go over their lines.
 MOLIERE, as HARPAGON, crosses to the chest and pulls out a few small bags of gold.
+He romances his money for a few beats.
 Suddenly he turns very suspicious.
-He searches for safe places to hide his gold.)
+He is sure he is being watched.
+For the next few beats, he searches for safe places to hide his gold: under things, inside things; whatever the set will allow.)
+It's no small worry trying to protect a large sum of money!
+Happy is the man who has his pile well invested and only keeps enough in his pocket for ex penses!
 It's quite a job to find a safe hiding place in a house filled with thieves and varlets, scoundrels and all such scum!
 (An idea strikes him.)
 Ah-ha!
 Of course!
 (HARPAGON crosses behind one of the screens.
 After much grunting and groaning, he returns with a large strongbox in a small red wagon.)
 My strong box!
 (HARPAGON collects the bags he has hidden and lobs them into the box.)
-Ten thousand ecus is a large sum to keep around the house, a large sum, a lovely sum, a luscious sum...ten thousand in GOLD!
+Ten thousand ecus is a large sum to keep around the house, a large sum, a lovely sum, a luscious sum...ten thou sand in GOLD!
 Soon, my lovely, soon I'll have you safely invested and I'll watch you grow and grow and...THE GARDEN!
 That's where I'll hide you till then.
 Who knows, perhaps you'll sprout a little sou or two!
 (Delighted by his joke, HARPAGON toddles off to the garden to bury his money.)